NxPKG/khulnasoft-docs/content/support/Speed/Optimization - Mobile/Accelerated Mobile Pages (AMP) FAQ.md

 ## Can I use WordPress with AMP?

 Yes!
-Accelerated Mobile Pages are designed to speed up external AMP enabled articles on your Cloudflare enabled site.
+Accelerated Mobile Pages are designed to speed up external AMP enabled articles on your Khulnasoft enabled site.
 If you have a WordPress site and would like to make it AMP enabled, the [WordPress AMP Plugin](https://en-gb.wordpress.org/plugins/amp/) will do this automatically.

 Once you've installed the plugin, test the functionality by adding `?amp=1` to the end of your WordPress URL (for example: `https://example.com/2016/01/01/amp-on/?amp=1`).